 As we continued experimenting and gaining insight through a collaborative curiosity and a willingness to suspend judgement, Glory and Brian each discovered how much impact their own triggers had on each other, and how this caused the escalation they experienced.

 This was in important and ongoing discovery.
 Previously, they had dismissed each other’s reactions, while simultaneously holding their own to be natural and valid.
 Now they were each beginning to see how the other’s experience was as legitimate, in its own way, as their own.
 This, by the way, is an example of genuine empathy.

-Practicing empathy is a foundation of much couples therapy.
-In my counselling practice, however, I have found it more or less futile to try and make couples “practice” empathy by force of will.
 Empathy has its own nature and arises spontaneously when the conditions are right.
 Having an actual felt experience of each other’s vulnerability, coupled with a growing understanding of each other’s life experiences, outlooks, and character provided the right conditions for empathy to organically emerge.
 This allowed Glory and Brian to imagine themselves more as allies than adversaries, and it set the ground for co-operation as we began to address behavioural change.

 As we began to address behavioural change and taking responsibility for one’s own actions, we started with some education on what I call “building capacity.”
 Both Glory and Brian needed to develop tolerance for each others anxious behaviours.